geniusdibya/pepithon/How to send email using Node.js.md

 ![default location](https://i.imgur.com/Ia26o81.png)

-- select default location for nodejs (remember this location to verify the insatllation)
+- Select default location for nodejs (remember this location to verify the installation)

 ![finish installation](https://i.imgur.com/Guh7hvv.png)
-- click on install and finish the installation.
+- Click on install and finish the installation.

 ##### Verify whether nodejs installation:
 - Open nodejs installation directory, which we had selected at the time of installation.
 In our case it is C:\Program Files\nodejs.
-If you dont remember the insatllation directory, just go to c drive and find Program Files.
-In this directory you should find nodejs directory, as it is default location.
+If you don't remember the installation directory, just go to c drive and find Program Files.
+In this directory, you should find nodejs directory, as it is the default location.
 Here we will find node js application, just double click it, A command prompt will appear.

 ![Try basic js in nodejs window](https://i.imgur.com/V3JJTjO.png)
 - Lets try basic javascript to test our nodejs installation.